-Certain of our mortgage notes, term loans, secured and unsecured revolving credit facilities and secured financings are variable rate and indexed to one-month U.S. Dollar denominated LIBOR, three-month U.S. Dollar denominated LIBOR, six-month U.S. Dollar denominated LIBOR, three-month GBP denominated LIBOR, or three-month Euro denominated LIBOR (collectively, the "Reference Rates").
-For the year ended December 31, 2020, a 10% increase in the Reference Rates would have resulted in increased interest expense of \$2.9 million.
+Certain of our mortgage notes, term loans, secured and unsecured revolving credit facilities and secured financings are variable rate and indexed to one-month U.S. Dollar denominated LIBOR, three-month U.S. Dollar denominated LIBOR, six-month U.S. Dollar denominated LIBOR, or three-month GIP denominated LIBOR, or three-month Euro denominated LIBOR (collectively, the "Reference Rates").
+For the year ended December 31, 2020, a 10% increase in the Reference Rates would have resulted in increased interest expenses of the property of the pro

 LIBOR and certain other floating rate benchmark indices to which our floating rate loans and other loan agreements are tied, including, without limitation, the Euro Interbank Offered Rate, or collectively, IBORs, are the subject of recent national, international and regulatory guidance and proposals for reform.
 In a speech on July 27, 2017, Andrew Bailey, the Chief Executive of the Financial Conduct Authority of the U.K., or the FCA, announced the FCA's intention to cease sustaining LIBOR after 2021.
 The FCA has statutory powers to require panel banks to contribute to LIBOR where necessary.
 The FCA has decided not to ask, or to require, that panel banks continue to submit contributions to LIBOR beyond the end of 2021.
-The FCA has indicated that it expects that the current panel banks will voluntarily sustain LIBOR until the end of 2021.
-On November 30, 2020, the FCA announced that subject to confirmation following its consultation with the administrator of LIBOR, it would cease publication of the one-week and two-month USD LIBOR immediately after December 31, 2021 and cease publication of the remaining tenors immediately after June 30, 2023.
-Additionally, the Federal Reserve Board has advised banks to stop entering into new USD LIBOR based contracts.
-The U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, has identified the Secured Overnight Financing Rate, or SOFR, a new index calculated by short-term repurchase agreements, backed by Treasury securities, as its preferred alternative rate for LIBOR.
-At this time, it is not possible to predict how markets will respond to SOFR or other alternative reference rates as the transition away from the IBOR benchmarks is anticipated in coming years.
-Refer to "Part I. Item 1A.
+The FCA has indicated that it expects that the current panel banks will voluntarily sustain IIBOR until the end of 2021.
+The FCA has indicated that it expects that the current panel banks will voluntarily sustain IIBOR after 100 to not expect and the expects that the current panel banks will voluntarily sustain to 11BOR and the end of 2021.
+The FCA has indicated that it expects that the current panel banks will voluntarily sustain to 11BOR and the end of 2021.
+The FCA has indicated that it expects that the current panel banks will voluntarily sustain to 11BOR and the end of 2021.
+The FCA has indicated that it expects that the current panel banks will be predicted to 11BOR and the panel banks to 11BOR beyond the end of 2021.
+The FCA has indicated that it expects that the current panel banks will be predicted to 11BOR and 11BOR benchmarks is anticipated in coming years.
+Refer to "Part I. Item 11A.
 Risk Factors - Risks Related to Debt Financing - Changes to, or the elimination of, LIBOR may adversely affect interest expense related to borrowings under our credit facilities and real estate-related investments" of this Annual Report on Form 10-K.